navix/ngfe/README.md

 Unlike default Angular approach, you do not need to implement `ValueAccessor` interface.

-Just inject `FeControl` and use it methods.
+Just inject `FeControl` and use it props and methods.

+`.toInputValue$` - emits all changes except last passed from input itself.

 ```
 @Component({